 Inappropriate requests for budget items include:

 - Travel to meetings

 - Supplies and overhead expenses normally provided by your institution

-- List budget items: For each item, indicate clearly whether you are requesting it from BPQ or another source.
+2.4.1.
+List of budget items: For each item, indicate clearly whether you are requesting it from BPQ or another source.
 The budget list should be arranged according to actual or potential funding sources.
 You may need to indicate “Pending” for some items.

 - Educational and research background